By Bill Kohlhaase, Planet Natural

 Obtaining enough compost to spread on your yard can be a problem.
 Nor is it easy to apply even the most finely screened compost with a traditional fertilizer spreader.
 But compost doesn’t have to be spread as carefully or evenly as a concentrated fertilizer would.
 Just throw shovelfuls around your yard and then rake to spread it.
 A good watering, though usually not needed during the wet months of spring, will help it work its way off any grass it may have covered.

 Traditionally, fertilizers are applied in the spring to help grass green up quickly.
-But the Ohio State University Extension Service cites research that recommends fertilizing be done once in late summer and again in the fall to encourage strong root growth.
+But the Iowa State University Extension Service cites research that recommends fertilizing be done once in late summer and again in the fall to encourage strong root growth.
 Good root growth in the fall encourages better top growth in the spring.
 Fall fertilization also contributes to better color late in the fall, earlier spring green-up, and fewer disease problems.

 If you choose to use an organic fertilizer product, look for one certified by the Organic Materials Review Institute (OMRI) to insure its organic quality.
 Because the ingredients in organic fertilizers must break down before being taken up by your grass, they have much the same time-release effect as will compost.
 In fact, adding compost to your soil will help grass better utilize any fertilizer you might apply.

 Organic fertilizers with naturally occurring iron will help green up lawns for that deep, rich color your neighbors will covet.
 Some will contain nitrogen-providing germination inhibitors like corn gluten (see below) that will keep weeds from getting a start in your lawn when applied in the spring.
-Which ever form of organic fertilizer you use, be sure to follow label directions carefully, especially as to application amounts.
+Whichever form of organic fertilizer you use, be sure to follow label directions carefully, especially as to application amounts.
 While most organic fertilizers won’t cause burning, you don’t want the expense of over-fertilizing or the possibility that excess fertilizer will run off and enter lakes, rivers and streams.
 And applying too much nitrogen to your lawn, despite the fact that it will make it “green up” almost immediately, weakens grass in the long run, making it more susceptible to pests and disease.

 A properly trimmed lawn will encourage your grass to grow deeper roots, thus enabling it to draw nutrients and moisture from deeper in the soil and protecting it from drying out prematurely.
 Organic lawns will benefit (as will non-organic lawns) from being kept at a slightly taller height than traditional yard carpets; say 3 to 3-1/2 inches.
 Grass at this height will shade out weed starts.
 Taller grass will also allow for more photosynthesis-generating surface area, which means a greener lawn.

 On the other hand, don’t let your grass grow too tall.
 Mowing tall grass results in “scalping,” broken and severely-cut grass ends which will make it more susceptible for disease.
 The rule of thumb is never to cut more than 1/3 of the total blade length.
 This may mean going back a few days after mowing after giving your grass time to recover, and cutting again to gain the desirable 3 to 3-1/2 inch height.
 Some grasses may be cut shorter than others.
-Cool season grasses including bent grass and rye grass may be trimmed to 2-1/2 inches (but you’ll be providing weeds easier access to sunlight).
+Cool season grasses including bentgrass and ryegrass may be trimmed to 2-1/2 inches (but you’ll be providing weeds easier access to sunlight).
 Warm climate grasses such as Bermuda grass grow more slowly and do not need as frequent cutting.
 But they should not be allowed to grow too tall as this requires more watering to sustain the color.
 Always consider local conditions before choosing a yard grass and before mowing.

 Keeping mower blades sharp helps prevent the kind of shredding that gives disease an inroad into the plant.
 Sharpen those blades at least once a season, more if you’re hitting sticks, gravel or obstacles.
 Dry grass cuts more cleanly than wet.
 And cutting dry grass is easier on the mower.
 Don’t be tempted on those free Sunday mornings to get out early and mow before the dew has evaporated.
 Not only will you wake the neighbors, you’ll not give your lawn the clean trim it needs.

 Reel mowers are becoming more and more popular.
 Not only are they noise and pollution free, they’re a good source of exercise.
 It’s especially important to keep reel mower blades sharp.
 It’s also easier to keep them sharp by avoiding obstacles or approaching uneven ground from the correct angle.
 No matter what kind of mower you use, take the time to cut swaths only half as wide as the mower itself.
 This means your grass is mowed twice, ensuring that the cuts are clean and even.
 Always use the ultimate caution when mowing lawns.
 This means using proper starting techniques and wearing proper clothing, shoes and, under certain conditions, eye protection.
-More on lawn mower safety here (PDF format).
+More on lawn mower safety here (PDF).

 Watering may be the most difficult part of natural lawn care.
 Why?
 Because, unless you live in extremely dry conditions (in which case you probably should be planting native plants and grasses), you probably shouldn’t do it.
 This requires discipline and a willingness to tolerate a lawn that in late summer might not look as inviting as your neighbor’s heavily-watered, artificially-maintained patch of green.
 Grass naturally goes dormant, turning brown when the summer is at its warmest and rain is scarce.
 Dormancy is part of its life cycle.
 Frequent watering during this dormant period makes your grass weak and dependent.
 Experts believe that letting grass go dormant during the dry season makes it more likely to survive harsh winters intact and in healthier condition.
 And it makes lawns more resistant to disease.